Superlens: Focusing beyond the diffraction limit with far-field time reversal

 An approach is presented for subwavelength focusing of microwaves using both a time-reversal mirror placed in the far field and a random distribution of scatterers placed in the near field of the focusing point.

 Hyperlens

 Once capability for near-field imaging was demonstrated, the next step was to project a near-field image into the far-field.
 This concept, including technique and materials, is dubbed "hyperlens".

-In May 2012, calculations showed an ultraviolet (1200-1400 THz) hyperlens can be created using alternating layers of boron nitride and graphene.
+In May 2012, calculations showed an ultraviolet (1200–1400 THz) hyperlens can be created using alternating layers of boron nitride and graphene.

-In February 2018, a mid-infrared (~5-25μm) hyperlens was introduced, made from a variably doped indium arsenide multilayer, which offered drastically lower losses.
+In February 2018, a mid-infrared (~5–25 μm) hyperlens was introduced, made from a variably doped indium arsenide multilayer, which offered drastically lower losses.

 The capability of a metamaterial-hyperlens for sub-diffraction-limited imaging is shown below.

 Sub-diffraction imaging in the far field

 With conventional optical lenses, the far field is a limit that is too distant for evanescent waves to arrive intact.
 When imaging an object, this limits the optical resolution of lenses to the order of the wavelength of light.
 These non-propagating waves carry detailed information in the form of high spatial resolution, and overcome limitations.
 Therefore, projecting image details, normally limited by diffraction into the far field does require recovery of the evanescent waves.

 In essence steps leading up to this investigation and demonstration was the employment of an anisotropic metamaterial with a hyperbolic dispersion.
 The effect was such that ordinary evanescent waves propagate along the radial direction of the layered metamaterial.
 On a microscopic level the large spatial frequency waves propagate through coupled surface plasmon excitations between the metallic layers.

 In 2007, just such an anisotropic metamaterial was employed as a magnifying optical hyperlens.
 The hyperlens consisted of a curved periodic stack of thin silver and alumina (at 35 nanometers thick) deposited on a half-cylindrical cavity, and fabricated on a quartz substrate.
 The radial and tangential permittivities have different signs.

 Upon illumination, the scattered evanescent field from the object enters the anisotropic medium and propagates along the radial direction.
 Combined with another effect of the metamaterial, a magnified image at the outer diffraction limit-boundary of the hyperlens occurs.
 Once the magnified feature is larger than (beyond) the diffraction limit, it can then be imaged with a conventional optical microscope, thus demonstrating magnification and projection of a sub-diffraction-limited image into the far field.

 The hyperlens magnifies the object by transforming the scattered evanescent waves into propagating waves in the anisotropic medium, projecting a spatial resolution high-resolution image into the far field.
 This type of metamaterials-based lens, paired with a conventional optical lens is therefore able to reveal patterns too small to be discerned with an ordinary optical microscope.
 In one experiment, the lens was able to distinguish two 35-nanometer lines etched 150 nanometers apart.
 Without the metamaterials, the microscope showed only one thick line.